There’s a lot to look forward to in Hamilton this year.

 With so many great acts coming to Hamilton in 2022, you might have a hard time choosing which ones to see.
 Here are a few already generating excitement.

-You can almost hear the roar of the crowd when it comes to these coming acts: Blue Rodeo (February 4), Nickelodeon's JoJo Siwa (February 17), Pearl Jam (March 24), Brit Floyd (March 31), Just For Laughs Comedy Night, hosted by Rick Mercer (April 28), Jann Arden (May 30) and Rage Against the Machine (July 19).
+You can almost hear the roar of the crowd when it comes to these coming acts: Just For Laughs Comedy Night, hosted by Rick Mercer (April 28), Jann Arden (May 30), Rage Against the Machine (July 19), RuPaul’s Drag Race World Tour (Aug.
+17), and Iron Maiden (Oct.
+12) to name just a few.

 Hamilton’s own Arkells will kickstart summer in style with an outdoor concert that will rock Tim Hortons Field.